Poker Stars 180 Player SNGs Part #2 – 180 Strategy

 Between The Various Blind Levels / Stages.

 The first article in this series covered the facts and figures for the Stars 180s.
-Here we will look at the Strategy for 4/180s 10/180s and 20/180s on Pokerstars.
+Here we will look at the Strategy for 2.50/180s 8/180s and 15/180s on PokerStars.com

-While the standard of play varies between the 4/180 and 20/180 we are going to assume that you are comfortable against which ever opposition you choose.
-The errors that opponents make are broadly similar for each of the three buy-in levels.
+While the standard of play varies between the $2.50/180s and $15/180 we are going to assume that you are comfortable against which ever opposition you choose.
+The errors that opponents make are broadly similar for each of the three buy-in levels - though of course more prevalent and obvious at the lowest buy-ins... where you will face more multi-way pots and a lower frequency of 'moves' on average.

-You start with 75 Big Blinds at level 1 and thus have the implied odds to profitably play hands such as suited connectors and small pairs.
+You start with 75 Big Blinds at level 1 and thus have the implied odds to profitably play hands such as suited connectors, suited aces and small pairs.
 Enough of your opponents will be willing to go broke with ace-rag when the flop comes ace high to make these hands very profitable indeed.
+There is not much to steal and many multi-way pots, which will devalue those unpaired high card hands somewhat.

 As you approach the end of level 2 you will have noted many of the other players styles.
 Use this information to relieve overly tight players of their blinds and to re-raise those who are raising light and too often.
-The key here is to use the early stages to accumulate chips – only 18 places get paid in the 180s so folding too much waiting for those aces will not give you the required leverage to make the money.
+If you feel you have an edge in the early stages then take it, a big pot can give you the freedom to fight for more pots later which you would not otherwise have had.
+As long as you are using bankroll management then any +ev edge is a good one - there is always another 180 about to start.

-After 30 minutes we can expect 40 players to have been eliminated – this means that the average stack will be 1928 chips.
+After 10 minutes we can expect around 20 players to have been eliminated – this means that the average stack will be 1636 chips.

-The second half hour sees the blinds increase to 50 and then 100.
-Pre-flop raises are now a larger proportion of your stack.
+The blinds increase to 50 and then 100.
+Pre-flop raises are now a larger proportion of your stack and a continuation bet may even comit you to the pot in some situations.
 Many of the players who started tight and who have seen their stacks shrink to 1200 or less will now start to worry – and may open up their range as a result.

 At this stage you should start to notice the stack sizes of your opponents more closely.
 In particular those players who are to your left (and so act after you do).
 For example if you raise and a small stack to your left pushes all-in you may be committed to the hand – that is the pot odds you are getting make calling with any raising hand profitable.

 This makes speculative hands like suited connectors and small pairs less profitable when the pot is raised.
 Your implied odds have gone down.
-Remember there will always be a proportion of weak players left – those who have make up a reasonable stack by good fortune rather than good poker.
-Watch for those who are still raising light and re-steal from them when the opportunity arises.
+Remember there are a lot of bad players around at this stage, limping, cold calling bets with easily dominated hands and so on.
+Watch for those who are still raising light and re-steal from them when the opportunity arises - and use late position to 'squeeze multiple limpers' when the opportunity arises by putting in a big raise.

-By the 1st break at the end of level 4 we can expect 90 players to have been eliminated – this means that the average stack will be 3000 chips.
+By the end of level 4, 20 minutes into the game we can expect around 50 players to have been eliminated – this means that the average stack will be 2000 chips.

 It now becomes more important to be the aggressor in a hand and not the caller.
 This is because the blinds now contribute valuable chips to your stack – stealing them outright is a decent result in any hand.
 As the stacks are shallow compared to the blinds calling on the flop is less attractive because it will cost you too many chips to get an accurate read on your opponents hand after the flop in comparison to your stack.